voxel51/fiftyone/docs/source/integrations/cvat.rst

     -   a dict mapping attribute names to dicts specifying the `type`, `values`, and `default` for each attribute

-**Backend-specific arguments**
+In addition, the following CVAT-specific parameters from :class:`CVATBackendConfig <fiftyone.utils.cvat.CVATBackendConfig>` can also be

-The following CVAT-specific parameters can also be provided:
+provided:

 -   **segment_size** (*None*): the maximum number of images to upload per job.
     Not applicable to videos